 The photography collection includes many examples of early photographs, including 19th century photographs from around the world (Japan, India, Egypt, Syria, Russia).
 Guides are available for some collections.

 Explore thousands of photographs in the museum’s wide-ranging collection—from world-renowned icons to lesser-known gems from every corner of the globe—including books, writings, reference materials, and other resources. ★ Look for Columbia College Chicago photography faculty work -- past and present -- here as well.

 An international, inclusive and interdisciplinary quarterly journal devoted to the history, practice and theory of photography in all its definitions - artistic, scientific, commercial, and domestic; in archives, art galleries, and museums; on the page, on the wall, or on the screen.
-For anyone with with an interest in the history and practice of photography.

 This site provides an introduction to the museum's photography collection, 120 digitized selections from the museum's holdings organized in a rough chronology and extensive information on current and past exhibitions.